-feed rate iron content sulphuric acid Base Number ı 70BN cylinder oil lube oil abrasive iron 100BN cylinder oil ı 1.
-The basis of cold corrosion is 2.
-To combat cold corrosion you m oust identify the e optimum and · 3.
-The recomm nendation for highly co orrosive engines s is a • 4.
-The recommendation for moderately corrosive engines is a 5.
-Onboard cylinder oil analysis tests the following two key parameters: and · 6.
-There are tw vo different wearing m echanisms that result in the iron content of oil:
+feed rate iron content sulphuric acid Base Number 70BN cylinder oil lube oil abrasive iron 100BN cylinder oil

-\\\\\ wears out of the cylinder liner surface
+- 1. The basis of cold corrosion is . - 2.
+To combat cold corrosion you must identify the optimum and - 3.
+The recommendation for highly corrosive engines is a - 4.
+The recommendation for moderately corrosive engines is a - 6.
+There are two different wearing mechanisms that result in the iron content of oil: - corrosive iron wears off due to the acids present - • wears out of the cylinder liner surface